joliver/docpile-gui/README.md

 This runs the app locally on a development server with live reloading.
 To generate a production build use `npm run build`.

-_Currently in progress: improving forms experience, adding date/time support, adding file preview functionality, improving visual cohesion, improving upload experience, and building list views._
+_Currently in progress: improving forms experience, adding date/time support, adding file preview functionality, improving visual cohesion, improving upload experience.
+Interactive list views are fully supported for documents, soon to be available for tags as well._

 ### Elements